MewsSystems/gitbook-booking-engine/booking-engine-widget/use-cases/using-your-own-date-inputs.md

                             const startDate = new Date(startYears, startMonths - 1, startDays);
                             const endDate = new Date(endYears, endMonths - 1, endDays);
-                            // Use Distributor Widget API to set the dates in Distributor Widget and open it. api.setStartDate(startDate);
+                            // Use the Booking Engine Widget Javascript API to set the dates in the widget and open it. api.setStartDate(startDate);
                             api.setEndDate(endDate);
                             api.open();